eversinc33/eversinc33.github.io/content/posts/windows-access-tokens.md

 To be able to play around with tokens in a hands-on manner, a few weeks ago, I created a little tool (with a slightly megalomanic name) that can juggle around windows access tokens, which I am gonna use to visualize the techniques below.
 The tool can be found at https://github.com/eversinc33/godmode.

-Windows access tokens are a great subject to learn as a pentester to get involved with windows APIs programming (aside from the usual process injection calls).
+Windows access tokens are a great subject to learn as a pentester to get involved with windows API programming (aside from the usual process injection calls).
 At the end of this small post you will hopefully understand the basics of windows access tokens and gain some insight on the inner workings of windows when abusing them.

 I encourage you to implement some of this yourself, if you are interested.
 Don't use my tool for exploitation, it is just for exploration.
 If you just want to visualize tokens and play with them, without implementing anything, [TokenUniverse](https://github.com/diversenok/TokenUniverse) is a great tool to use.
 If you want to exploit this, use the tools you have already been using, or the ones I am referencing at the end of the post.